NoviSystems/labsite/README.md

 #### Host Roles ####
 Labsite is built around the concept of host roles.
-A role provides a service that is used in the overall system.
+A role provides a service that is used within system.
 Labsite has three host roles:

 - application: Provides the web application, worker processes, and web server.
 - broker: Provides the message broker service.